 Enter the new contender – Kayo Sports.
-This brand-new streaming service, backed by the resources and technical know-how of the veteran Fox Sports team, has been making a very good impression amongst fans of many and varied sporting codes.
-And when the 2019 NRL season gets under way, it’s already clear that Kayo Sports will be right there with live streaming coverage of every game.
-But with the NRL app already providing exactly that, is there any reason to use Kayo instead?
+This hugely popular streaming service, backed by the resources and technical know-how of the experienced Fox Sports team, has been making a very good impression amongst fans of many and varied sporting codes.
+And now that the the 2021 NRL season is kicking off, Kayo Sports has given footy fans access to their favourite game like never before.
+But with the NRL app already providing game access, is there any reason to use Kayo instead?
 You bet there is.

 What Makes Kayo Different to the NRL App?

-When it comes to live streaming NRL games, there’s been no denying that the NRL Live Pass is on the ball, and has been for years.
-Put together by a dedicated team at Telstra – who are also the named sponsor of the Premiership itself – the app is right there when you need it with each and every game available as it plays out.
-Alongside each game are up to the minute stats, making sure you’re across everything that’s happening.
+When it comes to live streaming NRL games, there’s been no denying that the NRL Live App has been the go-to for years.
+Put together by a dedicated team at Telstra, the app has been right there when you need it with each and every game available as it plays out.
+The app features up to the minute stats, making sure you’re across everything that’s happening.

 What Else Do Kayo and the NRL Official App Deliver?

 If you prefer, though, you can start streaming an NRL match even after it’s already kicked off, with a “no spoilers” feature making sure you can stream the game “as live” even if you jumped in half way through.
-By comparison, the NRL official app only lets you join a live stream in progress, so if you miss half the game you’ll have to try to catch up with it later.
-Kayo also offers a ‘Split-view’ option so you can watch up to four live events at the same time.
+By comparison, the NRL official app now only lets you watch match replays and highlights, so if you miss half the game you’ll have to try to catch up with it later.
+Kayo also offers a ‘SplitView’ option so you can watch up to four live events at the same time.

 How Much Do They Cost?

 Kayo, meanwhile, is playing on a different level, with a comprehensive live and on-demand TV coverage of not just the NRL, but also dozens of other sporting codes from around Australia and the world, from cricket and golf to American football and baseball, all of it in crisp high definition on your big screen TV or computer screen as well as your phone.
-With the added quality and flexibility, as well as the extra features, the monthly price of $25 (which lets you stream on 2 devices at once) is well worth it.
+With the added quality and flexibility, as well as the extra features, the monthly price of $25 (two devices at once) or $35 (three devices) is well worth it.
 The NRL app’s extreme restrictions on video streaming make it hard to recommend in comparison.

 Which One Scores?

-The NRL official app is certainly a great go-to for fans of the game, if all you want to do is check some news, browse the fixtures or watch a game on your phone while out and about.
-But Kayo, with its a 14 day free trial, high-quality video, next-generation streaming tech and innovative features, is the definite must-have choice if you plan to watch the game on the big screen.
+The NRL official app is certainly a great go-to for fans of the game, if all you want to do is check some news, browse the fixtures or watch a game replay on your phone while out and about.
+But Kayo, with its a 14-day free trial, high-quality video, next-generation streaming tech and innovative features, is the definite must-have choice for fans who really want to see a piece of the action.